-ACADSB (Acyl-CoA Dehydrogenase, Short/Branched Chain) is a Protein Coding gene.
-Diseases associated with ACADSB include 2-methylbutyryl-coa dehydrogenase deficiency and 2-methylbutyrylglycinuria.
-Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include flavin adenine dinucleotide binding and acyl-CoA dehydrogenase activity.
-An important paralog of this gene is ACAD8.
+ACADSB (Acyl-CoA Dehydrogenase Short/Branched Chain) is a Protein Coding gene.
+Diseases associated with ACADSB include 2-Methylbutyryl-Coa Dehydrogenase Deficiency and Isovaleric Acidemia.
+Among its related pathways are Viral mRNA Translation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include flavin adenine dinucleotide binding and acyl-CoA dehydrogenase activity.
+An important paralog of this gene is ACADS.

 UniProtKB/Swiss-Prot for ACADSB Gene

 Has greatest activity toward short branched chain acyl-CoA derivative such as (s)-2-methylbutyryl-CoA, isobutyryl-CoA, and 2-methylhexanoyl-CoA as well as toward short straight chain acyl-CoAs such as butyryl-CoA and hexanoyl-CoA.
 Can use valproyl-CoA as substrate and may play a role in controlling the metabolic flux of valproic acid in the development of toxicity of this agent.